NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 We should now have a functioning DNS resolver that is accessible to all machines in our network.

-The next step then becomes a little tricky.
+The next step then becomes a little tricky as there are many options and variations possible.
 We have a choice of which machines in our network will be using our configured DNS resolver.
 This can range from a single machine to all the machines that are connected.

-Since this tutorial cannot (and does not try to) be comprehensive, we wil look at some of the basic examples on which you can expand.
+Since this tutorial cannot (and does not try to) be comprehensive for the range of choices, we wil look at some of the basic examples which you can implement and expand on.

-While not all, some machines use the resolver “recommended” by your router.
-To change this, we need to log into the router and configure it to use the DNS resolver that we just set up.
-This configuration step varies greatly from vendor to vendor, but the rule of thumb is that your router is accessible on either ``192.168.1.1`` or ``192.168.0.1``.
+Most machines when they first connect to a network get a “recommended resolver” from your router using DHCP (Dynamic Host Configuration Protocol).
+To change this, we need to log into the router.
+To do this we use:

+.. code-block:: bash

+	ip route

+There is a good change you will find either ``192.168.1.1`` or ``192.168.0.1``, which when copied to a web browser should give you access to the router configuration portal.
+If you can't find the portal using this method, we suggest to consulting the manual or the manifacturers website.

 Another possibility is a machine that does not use a resolver that is “recommended” by your router.
-This can be its own resolver, such as is the case on Ubuntu, or another.
-On Ubuntu this can be can be changed by changing the “nameserver” to IP address of our DNS resolver in:

-.. code-block:: bash
-	cat /etc/resolv.conf
+This machine can be running its own resolver or be connected to a different one altogether.
+If you want these machines to use the Unbound resolver you set up, you need to change to configuration of the machine.